|Type:||9-cylinder, air-cooled, radial, piston|

 Meade and Willgoos left Wright in 1924 to design the first “Wasp” engine and help establish Pratt & Whitney Aircraft.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Lawrance J-1.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Lawrance J-1.